 Cilantro lime butter is the ultimate finishing touch on blackened salmon.
 I first started experimenting with different compound butters a few years ago from a Men’s Health cookbook called “Guy Gourmet.”
 Yes, manly recipes in an even manlier book (It’s actually a really great book).
 The cilantro lime butter was a keeper.

 Compound butter is the process of mixing minced fresh herbs and spices into butter and serving as a condiment or topping.

 Imagine garlic, lime juice, butter, and fresh cilantro drizzled over every bite of salmon.
 The lime and cilantro perfectly complement the smokey, spicy salmon.
 It literally makes this entire recipe worth it.Print

 - 2 6-8 ounce salmon filets, skin removed

 - 4 tablespoons blackening seasoning (such as Old Bay)

 - 2 tablespoons cilantro, minced

 - Use a fork to mix the butter together until combined.
-Spoon onto a small sheet of tinfoil, forming a line, and then roll to create a cylinder resembling a stick of butter.
+Spoon onto a small sheet of foil, forming a line, and then roll tightly to create a cylinder resembling a stick of butter.
 Place in the fridge for about 5 minutes and then set aside.

-- For the salmon: Season each salmon filet with blackening seasoning until fully coated (about 2 tablespoons of blackening seasoning per salmon filet).
+- Season each salmon filet with blackening seasoning until fully coated (about 2 tablespoons of blackening seasoning per salmon filet).
 Squeeze a little lime juice over each side of each filet and rub in.